 Use the Internet.
 Email the Internet sales departments of all dealerships within driving distance of your home and ask for bids on the exact car you want.
 Let them know you are willing to order a car, rather than settle for one on the lot that doesn't fit your criteria.
 This is a great way to get the dealerships to bid against each other without having to visit each showroom.

 Negotiate price, not payments.
 Negotiate the price of the car and stay away from discussions of what that will mean in terms of monthly payments.
 Only when you have settled on a price should you discuss financing.

 Sit on it.
 When it comes to negotiating, time is your friend.
-Make an offer that is lower than what you are willing to pay, and if the dealer doesnt accept it, tell the salesperson how to reach you and then leave.
+Make an offer that is lower than what you are willing to pay, and if the dealer doesn't accept it, tell the salesperson how to reach you and then leave.
 The salesperson will get back to you within a few days with a new offer.
 Then it's your turn again.
 Keep going until you get a fair price.
 The whole process can take days or even a week or more.
 Usually, the longer you negotiate, the lower the price goes.
-(For more tips on negotiating, see Nolo's article Buying a New Car.)

 Even if you display confidence and knowledge, some salespeople still won't take you seriously.
 Women recount stories of sales personnel ignoring them, failing to get them information they've asked for, or refusing to speak directly with them and instead addressing a man that accompanies them.
 If this happens, switch salespeople or go to another dealer.

 Today, more than ever, there are dealers and salespeople that want, and will work for, your business.
 Find those dealers, and then tell your friends about them.